referencecenter/cim/README.md

 You do not need to know Python to use these programs.
 However, your computer must meet the following requirements:

 * Have Python installed.
 (AAMC staff can do this through the Software Center.
 Others can do so from [Python's downloads page](https://www.python.org/downloads/ 'Download Python | Python.org').)
-* Have the following third-party Python modules installed.
-(For tips on installing third-party modules, see \"[Installing Python Modules](https://docs.python.org/3/installing/index.html 'Installing Python Modules — Python 3.10.6 documentation').\")
+* Have the necessary third-party Python modules installed.
+(For tips on installing third-party modules, see \"[Installing Python Modules](https://docs.python.org/3/installing/index.html 'Installing Python Modules — Python 3.10.6 documentation').\") The needed modules vary by program:
+    * _cim-scraper.py_:
+        * beautifulsoup4
         * pandas
+        * requests
+    * _cim-clipboard.py_ and _cim-clipboard_one-doc.py_:
+        * pandas
         * pyperclip
         * tabulate

 ## Programs

+### cim-scraper.py

+If you are searching many webpages and can list the URLs in a CSV document, consider [__cim-scraper.py__](https://github.com/referencecenter/cim/blob/main/cim-scraper.py 'cim/cim-scraper.py at main • referencecenter/cim'), which attempts to scrape each page to determine which are more likely to include references to CiM.
+To use it, follow the steps below if you are on a Windows desktop.
+The steps may need to be adapted for other devices.

+1. Make necessary changes to the script (see instructions at the beginning of the script).
+2. Run the program.

 ### cim-clipboard.py